 The course begins with the largely negative view of Africa taken at the World Missionary Conference in 1910.
 It then explores the ways in which both missionaries and leading African Christians in the 19th century approached the complex relationship between 'Christianity, commerce, and civilization'.
 Particular attention is given to Christian competition with Islam, the impact of colonial rivalries on Christianity in Uganda, the emergence of prophet movements and independent churches, the Christian contribution to nationalism and decolonisation, the problematic role played by the churches in Rwanda, and explanations of the growth of Pentecostalism.

 Student Learning Experience Information:

 This course gives Level 11 students an opportunity to supplement attendance at the lectures for the Level 10 course Evangelism and Empire: (ECHS10016) with a separate Level 11 seminar devoted to the analysis and interpretation of key primary sources.
-Students will select a small archive collection for which to complete a primary sources methodological assessment, with guidance from the New College Archivist.
+Students select one week of the course in which to make a presentation based on the texts for that week.
+Specific guidance will be offered in advance on how to approach the presentation for that week, and prompt feedback will be given as formative assessment.
 Students are encouraged to select an essay topic related to their presentation, though this is not essential.